Peace, Justice and International Law Research Group

 Events and media

-Members of the group are actively engaged in public discourse and regularly contribute to media coverage on pressing issues in international law.
-Their expertise is featured through interviews, invited talks, and high-profile blog, helping to inform public understanding and policy debate.
+Members of the group contribute to public discussion of urgent issues in international law.
+They share their expertise through interviews, invited talks and high-profile blogs.
+This work informs public understanding and policy debate.

 Get in touch